BenAgro314/engsci_vault/BME205/BME205 Week 3 Review.md

 ##### Communication between cells
 1. Gap junctions
-2. Surface identifying markers (glycoproteins and glycolipids) permit transient link-up communication (ie. avoiding unintentional phagocytosis)
+2. Surface identifying markers (glycoproteins and glycolipids, making up the glycocalyx) permit transient link-up communication (ie. avoiding unintentional phagocytosis)
 3. Extracellular chemical messengers
 	1. **Paracrines**: local chemical messengers restricted to short distance signalling.
 Ex. histamine.
 These must be distiguished from chemicals being released during regular cellular activity like CO2.
 	2. **Neurotransmitters**: the means by which neurons communicate with one another and the cells that they innervate.